These ginger recipes are the best ways to use fresh ginger root! It’s ultra versatile: use in soups, dressings, tea, desserts, and more.

 Here’s a tasty dressing that makes any pile of greens taste infinitely better: try this Ginger Salad Dressing!
 This sunny vinaigrette pairs rice vinegar, honey and oil with the earthy spiciness of fresh ginger root.
 Wow does it take a salad over the top!
 It’s great on just about anything, from salads to roasted vegetables.

 Here's another fantastic fresh ginger recipe: ginger lime hummus!
 This recipe kicks up the hummus game with fresh, Asian-style flavors: ginger, lime, garlic, and soy sauce.
 It's ultra simple: just throw 6 ingredients into a food processor and blend!
 Try it on a baguette with pickled vegetables as a Vegan Banh Mi Sandwich.

 What’s your favorite comfort food?
-Mac and cheese and pizza can do the trick, but here’s our ultimate: Fried Rice!
+Here’s our ultimate: Fried Rice!
 There’s something about the chewy clumps of eggs and the savory ginger and soy-infused bites that feels positively life giving.
 This is one of our top ginger recipes, because you simply cannot make it taste right without it.
-Here’s how to make the very best fried rice: it tastes just like takeout from your favorite restaurant!
+Here’s how to make the very best fried rice: it tastes just like takeout from your favorite restaurant.

 Here's another ginger recipe where fresh ginger root is absolutely essential: broccoli stir fry!
 This healthy green veggie is covered in a sauce that’s so flavorful, you’ll forget that it’s good for you.
 Add a few other colorful veggies, garlic and ginger, and an incredibly savory sauce.
 There’s so much flavor going on, it’s one of the best ways to eat your colorful veggies.
 Fresh ginger makes for the very best flavor in a stir fry.